TysonChickens/PythonCrashCourse_Notes/Chapter_6/Ch6_Dictionaries.md

 ### A Dictionary in a Dictionary

 We can nest a dictionary inside another dictionary, but code can get complicated quickly.
-For exmaple, if we have several users for a website, each with a unique username, we can use the usernames as the keys in a dictionary.
+For example, if we have several users for a website, each with a unique username, we can use the usernames as the keys in a dictionary.
 Then store information about each user by using a dictionary as the value associated with their username.
 We store three pieces of information about each user:

 * First name
 * Last name